dytlgozj/WebtoonAlarm/README.md

 * WAP is Webtoon Alarm Program for used webtoon alarm.
 * It is Android Application.
-* This Application Program License will follow MIT.
-* This app is notification app.
+* This app contains notification function.
-* This app will be worked in Naver Webtoon at first.
+* This app will be worked in Naver Webtoon at first trial test.

+## Open Source License

+* MIT License

 ## Purpose